Skip to content

 nf-core pipelines make use of the Illumina iGenomes collection also as reference annotation.
 The reference annotations are vastly out of date with respect to current annotations and miss certain features.
 So, the general recommendation is to download a newest annotation version compatible with the genome.
 A user can utilize the --gtf or the --gff options to specify the annottation files of choiche, or create a config file adding a new section to the genome object.

-Similarly to the approach utilized for the genome, in this tutorial we will follow this approach.
-The annotation files include only the annotated transcripts on chromosome 21 of the Human GRCh38 reference genome, and we have already prepared these files locally.
-The two files are /workspace/gitpod/training/data/refs/gencode_v29_chr21.gff and /workspace/gitpod/training/data/refs/gencode_v29_transcripts_chr21.fa, respectively.
+Similarly to the approach utilised for the genome, in this tutorial we will edit the config file.
+The annotation files include only the annotated transcripts on chromosome 21 of the Human GRCh38 reference genome and we have already prepared these files locally.

 Input files

 The input data should be provided in a CSV file, according to a format that is largely common for nf-core pipelines.
 The format is described in the rnaseq usage page.
-The file is /workspace/gitpod/training/data/reads/rnaseq_samplesheet.csv.

 Running nf-core/rnaseq

-In the following sections we will: - prepare our references; - set our computational resources in order to be able to run the pipeline on a gitpod VM; - edit the filtering settings; - run the pipeline.
+• set our computational resources in order to be able to run the pipeline on a gitpod VM;

 Reference and annotation files